Anicodeth/Mela/README.md

 Mela is a web platform for the purpose of crowdfunding.
 Typescript and Javascript combo development.
+Uses Chapa as a payment facilitator